Home

 Sir Edmund’s Armour

-Thompson also comments upon the ‘curious carvings’ to be found over the fireplace in the Moat House, which are illustrated in Nichols.
+Thompson also comments upon the ‘curious carvings’ to be found over the fireplace in the Moat House, which are illustrated in Nichols (8).
 In particular there is a representation of St Michael slaying a ‘dragon’.
 What has caught Thompson’s eye is that the spur on the heel of St Michael ‘is unquestionably a copy of one in use when the carver executed his quaint sketch.
 It is the long spiked rowel of the reigns of Henry the Fifth and Henry the Sixth (from AD 1413 to 1461).
 To this period we may also assign the front of the house; while the building [bay] at the rear is, perhaps a century and a half older’.
-I cannot comment on the accuracy of Thompson’s observations, but they are certainly of interest.
+I cannot comment on the accuracy of these observations, but they are certainly of interest.

 St Michael Carving